How to Choose a High-Quality Prenatal (And Why Most Don’t Meet Modern Needs)

 Levels designed to support normal physiological function throughout motherhood

-A simple daily protocol: 3 capsules per day delivering 23 nutrients at meaningfully higher dosages than the typical prenatal
+A simple daily protocol: 3 capsules per day delivering 22 nutrients at meaningfully higher dosages than the typical prenatal

 This formulation approach is backed by real-world clinical use - trusted by 15,000+ practitioners - and reinforced by rigorous quality standards, with every batch third-party tested for purity and accuracy.

-A Look at How Needed Compares
+A Look At How Needed Compares

 Here’s a simple comparison showing how many standard prenatals are built around bare-minimum RDAs, while Needed Prenatal Multi is formulated with clinically informed levels and key nutrients that are often underdosed or missing.